prestongarno/kotlinq/kotlinq-gradle/README.md

 4. Configure the plugin to target & compile your schema as kotlin by inserting a config block titled `kotlinq` in your `build.gradle`.
 See the next section for how to do this

-5. If applicable: Upgrade the gradle wrapper to gradle `4.1`:

-      `gradle wrapper --gradle-version 4.1`

 ## Configuration